 Each year BP will offer scholarships to up to 10 students from the University of Birmingham.
 Each scholarship is worth up to £20 000 with scholars receiving £5000 per year for the duration of their degree (up to four years).
 The scholarship is not intended to cover fees but offer students support with the costs of resources and living.
 Learn more about the BP STEM scholarships

 Other scholarship opportunities

 We also offer a wide range of additional department-based scholarships to high achieving students.
-For more information visit:
+For more information visit our funding database.